Zone-organization/Nuclear-Engine/README.md

 - __OneAPI__
   - Support for DirectX 11 "Feature Level 10.1" and OpenGL 3.3 Core Renderers.
   - Support for Point, Bilinear, Trilinear, Anisotropic "X2, X4, X8, X16", Filtering for Textures.
-  - Support for GLSL & HLSL Shaders.
+  - Support for HLSL Shaders which can be Cross Compiled to GLSL.

 ## Current Platforms
   - Windows 7+